 This Ash on Arm trick is delving into the dark arts in the mind of the spectator.
-Basically they choose a card, write that card down on a piece of paper.
+Basically the chosen spectator selects a card, then writes the details of the card down on a piece of paper.
 They then fold the paper up and place it on a plate or in an ashtray.

-They then light the paper until it burns leaving only ash.
-You then grab a pinch of the ash and rub it on to your arm where the card is revealed.
-What the video and all will be revealed.
+The spectator then lights the paper until it burns leaving only ash.
+You then take a pinch of the ash and rub it on to your arm where the card is revealed.

-It’s a very simple trick really which leaves the spectators baffled.
+It is a very simple trick really which leaves the spectators amazed and baffled.
 How is the trick done?
-Lets explain it here.
+Let us explain it in detail here.

 Ash on arm...
 What you need is a deck of cards, paper and a sharpie or pen.
 Oh I forgot..
 Soap.